near/docs/docs/quick-start/README.md

 {% page-ref page="../tutorials/" %}

-If you're interested in working locally, take a look at our installation guide, and then develop an application locally.
+If you're interested in working locally, take a look at our Local Development Guide

 {% page-ref page="local-development/" %}

-{% page-ref page="local-development/installation.md" %}